Production deployment on Digital Ocean Apps

-There are many ways to deploy chaskiq on the cloud.
-This article is about the deploy of Chaskiq's Docker image on DigitalOcean.
+There are many ways to deploy Chaskiq on the cloud.
+This article is about the deployment of Chaskiq's Docker image on DigitalOcean.
 Note that this procedure will be similar on other cloud providers, K8s context and so.

-Chaskiq has two databases that is has to be connected, that's Redis and Postgres.
+Chaskiq has two databases that have to be connected, that's Redis and Postgres.
 So, the easiest way, if you don't have databases already, is to create that on the managed databases section on DigitalOcean.
-Please check the details before proceed: https://www.digitalocean.com/products/managed-databases/ when you have the databases you will need the string connection information for both: the format is like this:
+Please check the details before proceeding: https://www.digitalocean.com/products/managed-databases/ when you have the databases you will need the string connection information for both: the format is like this:

 The run command you have to configure is:

 bundle exec rails s -b 0.0.0.0 -p 3000

 The HTTP port has to be the same as the port in the build command, so put port 3000.

 Make sure you put the proper environment variables on the prompt.
 But don't worry you could also edit this later.

 When you are done, hit next and the app will be built in a minute.

 Chaskiq does some background tasks in order to not block the web process with heavy tasks like emails, file uploading, and messaging, The process that handles all the work is a Sidekiq server that has to be installed too, This is different from web apps because they don't receive internet traffic, they just receive instructions internally to perform tasks.